raspberrypi/documentation/linux/README.md

 # Linux

-Explanation of some fundamental Linux usage  and commands for getting around the Pi and managing its filesystem and users.
+Explanation of some fundamental Linux usage and commands for getting around the Pi and managing its filesystem and users

 ## Contents